 It’s been a while (a LOOOOONG while) since I’ve posted here.
-Becoming a new (old?) mom again took a lot of my focus away from my writing.
-But now that I’m starting to remember myself (and have learned to multitask again) I’ve started thinking about more than just dirty diapers and tummy time.
+Taking on a new role at the College, starting a new business, having a freshly minted tweenager and a two year old took a lot of my focus away from my writing.
+But now that I’m starting to come out of the post-partum fog (yes, it’s taken over 2 years) I’ve started thinking about more than just staying alive each day.

 So here we go.